 Mild-hybrid technology and cylinder deactivation do their best to pull respectable fuel economy figures from an otherwise performance-orientated twin turbocharged V8 engine.
 They’re not magic though, so a combined figure of up to 22.8mpg is as high as you’re getting officially, and CO2 a minimum of 281g/km, putting it in the highest VED bracket.

 The reality might actually be better though.
-While the V8 will indeed slurp fuel when you’re using its full potential, we’ve found the RS6 surprisingly frugal on a longer run, achieving a nice round 30mpg on a recent trip from Northamptonshire to Yorkshire for a test.
-The cylinder deactivation kicks in quite frequently if you keep things steady, and a coasting function in the transmission allows the engine to kick out when you decelerate, starting up instantly when you prod the accelerator
+While the V8 will indeed slurp fuel when you’re using its full potential, we’ve found the RS6 surprisingly frugal on longer, steady runs, regularly achieving a nice round 30mpg on longer, calmer trips.
+The cylinder deactivation kicks in quite frequently if you keep things steady, and a coasting function in the transmission allows the engine to idle when you decelerate, livening back up instantly when you prod the accelerator.